 What is the Mnemonica Stack?

-Mnemonica was devised by the great magician Juan Tamariz, and is a particular order to have the entire deck of cards in.
+Mnemonica was devised by the great magician Juan Tamariz and is a particular order to have the entire deck of cards in.
 And, it’s an order that you have already memorized, and know the location of every card at any time.
-If you’ve been into magic for any time, you probably will have heard of memorized deck magic, as a form of card magic.
+(Juan Tamariz was a long-time famous magician and had many, many tricks and teachings, many of these tricks and teachings you can view here)

 Also, the stack can be gotten into from new deck order.
 But, it takes a tremendous amount of skill to do so.
 Yet, it is possible based on the properties of the stack.